acenet-arc/cloud_from_a_to_z/_episodes/10-day2-install-mysql.md

 - "Configure MySQL to use password authentication for its root account."
 - "'Harden' the MySQL installation by executing a command-line script."
 keypoints:
-- "Ubuntu has a 'root' account that is used to manage the operating system."
+- "MySQL also has a 'root' account that is used to manage the MySQL server, this is **different** from the operating system 'root' account used to manage the operating system."
-- "MySQL also has a different 'root' account that is used to manage only MySQL."
+- "The `mysql` command allows you to view and modify MySQL databases."
+- "The `SHOW DATABASES` command shows the available databases in your MySQL server."
+- "The `USE` command switches which database you actively working with."
+- "The `SHOW TABLES` command shows the tables in the active database."
+- "The `DESCRIBE <table>` command displays data columns present in the given table."
+- "The `SELECT` command displays rows from a table."
+- "The `UPDATE` command is used to modify rows in a table."
+- "The `EXIT` command exits the mysql program."
 start: true
 start_time: 540
 ---